Incompressible Optimal Transport and Applications in Fluid Mixing: Problem Formulation

 \begin{prob}[Mixing] Given initial and target densities $\rho_i,\rho_* \in P$, time horizon $T$, norm $\| \cdot \| : V \to \R$, metric $d: P \times P \to \R$, and trade-off parameter $\alpha >0$, solve

-As is standard, we will refer to $\rho$ as the state, $P$ as the state space, $v$ as the input, and $V$ as the input space. \end{prob}
+We will refer to $\rho$ as the state, $P$ as the state space, $v$ as the input, and $V$ as the input space. \end{prob}

 This problem generalizes the classical fluid mixing problem, since by taking $\rho_i$ to be an indicator function on some set and $\rho_*$ to be the uniform density with the same mass as $\rho_i$, we recover a classical formulation.
-However, the connection to optimal transport should also be clear, since by taking $\| v_t \| = \| v_t \|_{L^2(\rho_t)}$ and replacing the final state penalty $\alpha d^2(\rho_T,\rho_*)$ with the hard constraint $\rho_T = \rho_*$, we recover the Benamou-Brenier dynamic formulation of optimal mass transport \cite{Benamou2000}, but with the additional incompressibility constraint $\nabla \cdot v = 0$.
+However, the connection to optimal transport should also be clear, since by taking $\| v_t \| = \| v_t \|_{L^2(\rho_t)}$ and replacing the penalty $\alpha d^2(\rho_T,\rho_*)$ with the hard constraint $\rho_T = \rho_*$, we recover the Benamou-Brenier dynamic formulation of optimal mass transport \cite{Benamou2000}, but with an additional incompressibility constraint $\nabla \cdot v = 0$.

 There is a rich structure in the above problem which we hope to effectively communicate in this paper.
-In short, we can decompose the above problem into a series of more fundamental geometric problems: computing geodesics, projections, critical points, and so on.
-We remark that since we have not specified exactly what the spaces $P$, $V$, the norm $\| \cdot \|$, or the metric $d(\cdot,\cdot)$ are (nor how exactly we interpret solutions to \eqref{continuity_eqn} - \eqref{incompressibility_eqn}), our results are formal in nature, and would still need to be proven rigorously once such objects were specified.
+In short, this problem can be decomposed into a series of more fundamental geometric problems: computing geodesics, projections, critical points, and so on.

+We remark that since we have not specified exactly what the spaces $P$, $V$, the norm $\| \cdot \|$, or the metric $d(\cdot,\cdot)$ are (nor how exactly we interpret solutions to \eqref{continuity_eqn}-\eqref{incompressibility_eqn}), our results are formal in nature.
+In particular, we will be deliberately loose about the regularity of $\rho$, $v$, and other key objects involved in our arguments, and we do not address the well-posedness of any of the stated problems.